 We agree that it would be desirable to have data on kinetics, NMR and physical interactions for all 56 mutations, but these experiments are rather extensive in scope with likely limited new insights with additional mutants, since our currently tested mutants already cover a large range of behaviors.
 To identify a broad range of behaviors, we first conducted completely unbiased genetic interaction measurements, which are suited to high-throughput measurements of many mutations simultaneously and use more than 1,400 genes representing the majority of biological processes in S. cerevisiae.
 For the other experiments that are considerably more resource and time-intensive as they are one-at-a-time measurements, we chose representative Gsp1 mutants, covering all the functional subgroups.
 We hope that these choices are understandable given finite resources and have added to the manuscript:

-“In summary, when choosing mutants to characterize by AP-MS and in vitro kinetics, we sought to cover all the residues whose mutants had strong GI profiles (Fig. 1e), as well as several “weak” mutants.
-The final set of mutants was constrained by the viability of FLAG-tagged mutants and the feasibility of protein loading at high concentrations, as explained in the point above.
-There are 23 mutants with complete E-MAP, AP-MS and kinetics data We could not make the FLAG-tagged R108Q mutant for AP-MS, and we are missing in vitro kinetics data for H141E, H141I,/I/V and Y148I mutants which were more unstable than the wild type type in the nucleotide free state, as well as a weak mutants H141V and N105L.
+There are 23 mutants with complete E-MAP, AP-MS and kinetics data.
+We could not make the FLAG-tagged R108Q mutant for AP-MS, and we are missing in vitro kinetics data for H141E, H141I, and Y148I mutants which were more unstable than the wild type, as well as a weak mutants H141V and N105L.

 Overall, based on the spread of kinetic parameters (Fig.3a,b, Fig. 4a and Extended Data Fig. 8) we believe that the final set of 23 mutants covers the spread of kinetics properties sufficiently for us to draw the final conclusions about the three paradigms of how multiple cellular processes are coupled to a single molecular switch.